cdelker/schemdraw/docs/usage/placement.rst

 The position of each element can be specified in a number of ways.
 If no position is given, it will start at the current drawing position, typically where the previous element ends, and in the current drawing direction.
-Otherwise, position can be specified using some combination of the keyword arguments to the :py:func:`SchemDraw.Drawing.add` method.
+Otherwise, position can be specified using some combination of the keyword arguments to the :py:func:`schemdraw.Drawing.add` method.

-The following :py:func:`SchemDraw.Drawing.add` keyword arguments can be used to define the starting position and ending position of the element:
+The following :py:func:`schemdraw.Drawing.add` keyword arguments can be used to define the starting position and ending position of the element:

 - **xy** (float array [x, y]): Specifies the starting coordinate of the element.
 Defaults to the current drawing position (endpoint of the last drawn element.)
 - **d** (string) ['up', 'down', 'left', 'right']: Direction to draw the element